Purchases made through links earn us a small commission, at no extra cost to you.

 Newgrange and Knowth can only be visited on guided tours that leave by shuttle bus from the Brú na Bóinne Visitor Centre.
 To see Dowth, you can drive yourself directly to the site, but there is no public access inside the tomb.

-At the Brú na Bóinne Visitor Centre there are two tours available- one of Newgrange and one that visits both Knowth and Newgrange.
-The Newgrange only tour is most popular and takes about 2 hours whereas the combined tour takes 3 hours.
-I did the tour of Knowth and Newgrange and highly recommend it.
+At the Brú na Bóinne Visitor Centre there are two tours of Knowth and Newgrange available- one that includes access to the chamber at Newgrange and one that visits the exterior of the tombs only.
+The Newgrange chamber tour is most popular and takes about 2 hours 45 minutes.

 When it’s time for your tour, you’ll leave the visitor centre and walk across a bridge to the shuttle bus stop.
 After boarding the bus, it’s a short drive to either tomb site.